 If you have more questions, please contact Mayfield Brain & Spine at 800-325-7787 or 513-221-1100.

 anesthetic: an agent that causes loss of sensation with or without the loss of consciousness.

 corticosteroid: a hormone produced by the adrenal gland or synthetically.
 Regulates salt and water balance and has an anti-inflammatory effect.

 facet joints: joints located on the top and bottom of each vertebra that connect the vertebrae to each other and permit back motion.

-facet rhizotomy: a procedure that uses a radiofrequency current to deaden the nerves surrounding the facet joint and prevent pain signals from reaching the brain.
+radiofrequency ablation: a procedure that uses a radiofrequency current to deaden the nerves surrounding the facet joint and prevent pain signals from reaching the brain; also called facet rhizotomy.

 Mayfield Certified Health Info materials are written and developed by the Mayfield Clinic.
 We comply with the HONcode standard for trustworthy health information.
 This information is not intended to replace the medical advice of your health care provider.